 EMDR Therapy

-The story you can recite in full detail and still wake up to it at 4am.
+The story you can recite in full detail, and still wake up to at 4am.
 The car you can't sit in.
 The smell that turns the room sideways.
-You've already done the work of understanding what happened.
-The understanding hasn't moved it from your body.
-EMDR is for that — for the trauma that talk therapy mapped and couldn't dislodge.
-We're Brooklyn North, an art therapy practice in Brooklyn where every EMDR clinician is also trauma-trained and art-trained, so the work can move between modes when it needs to.
-World Health Organization–recommended.
-Brooklyn-based.
-A real room, with real art on the walls.
+You've already done the work of understanding what happened, but the understanding hasn't moved it from your body.
+EMDR shifts the trauma that talk therapy mapped but couldn't dislodge.
+We're Brooklyn North, an art therapy practice in Brooklyn where every EMDR clinician is also trauma-trained and art therapy-trained, so the work can move between modes when it needs to.

 What Is EMDR Therapy?